buchgr/bazel-remote/README.md

 ### Authentication

-bazel-remote defaults to allow unauthenticated access, but basic `.htpasswd` style authentication and mutual TLS authentication are also supported.
+bazel-remote defaults to allow unauthenticated access, but basic `.htpasswd` style authentication, mutual TLS authentication and LDAP are also supported.
+Please note that only one authentication mechanism can be used at a time.

+#### htpasswd

 In order to pass a `.htpasswd` and/or server key file(s) to the cache inside a docker container, you first need to mount the file in the